 Medication needs to be in an original, pharmacy labeled container.
 When you are prescribed medication, ask the pharmacist to supply a separate container to send into school.
 They are willing to provide the service.

 Field trips; According to New York State Education Law 6908 regarding medication and field trips, we recommend that parent/guardian designate in writing another adult to administer medication, in situations where the school nurse or parent/guardian is unavailable.
 Click on the link below for further explanation and answers to your questions.

 Medication Form: To Be Filled Out By A Guardian And Physician

 Inhaler Form: To Be Filled Out By Guardian And Physician

 BMI New York State Education Law require BMI and weight status group be included as part of the student’s school health examination.
 Our school district will be reporting to New York State Department of Health information about our students’ weight status groups.
 Only summary information is sent, no names or information about individual students are sent.
 If you do not want your child’s weight status information included in the survey please sign the form below and return it ASAP; all declination forms need to be returned to Mrs. Van Ness prior to October 1st.

-Shot Records over the summer: The office staff is not allow by NYS laws; FERPA and HIPAA to give out and/or send out your child’s records.
+Shot Records over the summer: The office staff is not allowed by NYS laws; FERPA and HIPAA to give out and/or send out your child’s records.
 Please call ahead because the nurse does not have a set schedule and will only be in her office periodically throughout the summer.